About shape grammars

 Before you start

-You need Rhinoceros version 5 for Windows.
+You need Rhinoceros3d version 5 for Windows; version 6 also seems to work reliably.
 It must be a full version, not an evaluation version.

 To see the version number, in Rhino select Help / About Rhinoceros.
 A window will open; look in the lower right corner, in parentheses.